CrockPot Green Bean Casserole

 Storing Info

 Make ahead of time.
-Prep this casserole ahead of time, but don’t add the french fried onions on top.
-Cover the casserole and keep in the fridge.
+Prep this casserole ahead of time leaving off the onions.
+Cover the casserole and refrigerate.
 When you’re ready, heat the casserole in the crock pot, and add the onions as directed in the recipe.

 Keep warm.
 After cooking, this casserole can be left in the slow cooker on warm for up to 2 hours.